wp-plugins/cms2cms-vbulletin-to-wp-migration/readme.txt

 - clear WordPress data before migration

-**Note.** *This plugin installs connection bridge on WordPress website, which is necessary for data exchange between vBulletin and WordPress websites.
+**Note.** *This plugin installs connection bridge on WordPress website, which is necessary for data exchange between vBulletin and WordPress (bbPress) websites.
 After activation, you’ll be redirected to CMS2CMS website in order to complete the migration.*

 **Website design (styles, themes) isn’t migrated.**

 = Steps to Take before Migration =
-1. Install WordPress and make sure that vBulletin and WordPress websites are available online.
+1. Install WordPress and bbPress.
+Make sure that vBulletin and WordPress websites are available online.
 1. Have vBulletin website FTP access details at hand (host, username, password) - you use them to install connection bridge on vBulletin website.
 1. Set up custom URL structure for WordPress (it should be set before the migration for internal links to work correctly, if you change them after migration, site navigation will be broken).